TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 In an Ubuntu based operating system:

-1) It is recommended that you first update your OS by typing:
+1) It is recommended that you first update your operating system by typing:

 `sudo apt update`